 Nom Nom calls itself a vertically integrated company, so it oversees every step of the process in the creation of its pet food.
 The ingredients are sourced from U.S. growers and suppliers using sustainably-sourced food as often as possible.

-If you take a closer look at two of the above-listed ingredients, eggs and vitamin B1 (thiamine), you can break them down a little.
+If you take a closer look at two of the above-listed ingredients, eggs and potatoes, you can break them down a little.
 This should give you a better idea of the nutritional value of the Beef Mash recipe as a whole.

+Potatoes are second on the list of ingredients.
+Protein-packed and full of energy, potatoes provide a great boost to your dog’s health.
 Eggs are third on the list of ingredients.
 They’re high in protein and serve as a good source of amino acids and fatty acids.
 They also provide a good number of vitamins.
-Vitamin B1 (thiamine – or, in this case, thiamine mononitrate): is good for metabolizing carbohydrates, maintaining growth, and nerve health, among other things.

 Dog food in the states isn’t released to the public without providing a guaranteed nutrition analysis.
 Here’s the Guaranteed Analysis for the Beef Mash recipe (again, from www.nomnomnow.com):